The Czech Republic joined the IEA in 2001.

 In-depth country review

-The 2010 review analyses the energy challenges facing the Czech Republic and provides sectoral critiques and recommendations for further policy improvements.
-It is intended to help guide the country towards a more secure and sustainable energy future.
+This review also provides recommendations for further policy improvements that are intended to help guide the country towards a more secure and sustainable energy future.

 Related news & events

 - IEA urges the Czech Republic to set conditions to boost energy investments

 - Energy ministers set course for new era at IEA

 - IEA commends the Czech Republic for energy security achievements and calls for greater focus on climate change and economic efficiency